AndersDeath/diary2/000-current.md

 # 08 December - Friday - Berlin - 444 day of immigration

 Today I was working from home.
 It's so cool.
 I understand that socialization is important but being home is much better.
 However I am going to visit office on Monday.
 It will be the full day there.
 In the evening me and Ksusha visited vietnamese restaurant from Michelin list.
 It was tasty but I will not go to the place again.
 Too simple food doesn't make sense.
 Next time I will get something else.
 Also today I got a physical bank card which is amazing.
 I am happy about it.
+Very soon I will get another card from Sparkasse